 The number of times you’ve rented with us will affect your renter score.
 The more rentals you’ve completed, the more experienced you are in using Karshare, and it’s likely that you’re more comfortable with driving different makes and models.

-If you’ve previously rented and caused damage to a vehicle, this will affect your insurance and deposit rates.
+If you’ve previously had a rental where minor or other damage occurred, it will affect your insurance and deposit rates.
 It’s standard for the cost of insurance to increase if there’s been evidence of previous damage, which is why previous damage will affect your renter score.

 How can I improve my renter score?

 Most importantly adding and verifying your driving licence will produce a more accurate renter score - if we don't know who you are we can only assume high risk.

 Unfortunately some factors such as age and years licence held can’t be changed, but the simplest way to improve your score is to continue renting with Karshare and achieve high driving scores on your rentals.

 Some platforms completely prevent young drivers from renting all or certain cars.
 At Karshare we don't want to cut that generation of drivers off but we do take into consideration which vehicle you’ve chosen.
 The insurance group of the vehicle will impact the overall cost for the renter.
 Especially for your first rental on Karshare choosing a car with a lower insurance group can drastically reduce your potential risk and therefore your renter score.